zarf-dev/zarf/docs/3-create-a-zarf-package/2-zarf-components.md

 ## Deploying Components

-When deploying a Zarf package, the **components within a package are deployed in the order they are defined in the `zarf.yaml` that the package was created from.** The `zarf.yaml` configuration for each component also defines whether the component is 'required' or not.
-'Required' components are always deployed without any additional user interaction whenever the package is deployed while optional components are printed out in an interactive prompt to the user asking if they wish to the deploy the component.
+When deploying a Zarf package, the **components within a package are deployed in the order they are defined in the `zarf.yaml`**.
+The `zarf.yaml` configuration for each component also defines whether the component is 'required' or not.
+'Required' components are always deployed without any additional user interaction while optional components are printed out in an interactive prompt asking the user if they wish to the deploy the component.

 If you already know which components you want to deploy, you can do so without getting prompted by passing the components as a comma-separated list to the `--components` flag during the deploy command. (ex. `zarf package deploy ./path/to/package.tar.zst --components=optional-component-1,optional-component-2`)